austin987/tails/wiki/src/blueprint/network_connection.md

 First batch
 -----------

-1. Enable "bridge mode" by default and remove it from the Greeter That is, start Tor Launcher on every connection to a network, if we never successfully connected to tor during this session, or if our last attempt to connect to tor during this session failed. ([[!tails_ticket 17330]])
+1. Enable "bridge mode" by default and remove it from the Welcome Screen — [[!tails_ticket 17330]]

+   That is, start Tor Launcher on every connection to a network, if we never successfully connected to tor during this session, or if our last attempt to connect to tor during this session failed.

    And then: